 - Determines and demonstrates what organisations are already doing and what it is planning to do.

 - Can be used as a resource for decision making within the organisation.

-In England, all NHS organisations should publish their public sector equality duty information by 30 March each year.
+In England, all NHS organisations should publish their public sector equality duty information within one year of their last publication.